raja1068/PlayCrazyGames/ludo-game/README.md

 ### Win Condition
 - ✅ Exact dice roll needed to enter home triangle
 - ✅ Track completed tokens per player
-- ✅ First to move all 4 tokens home wins
+- ✅ First who move all 4 tokens home wins
 - ✅ Victory overlay modal with restart option

 ## 🚀 How to Play

 1. Open `index.html` in any modern browser
-2. Players take turns clockwise: 🔴 Red → 🟢 Green → 🟡 Yellow → 🔵 Blue
+2. Players take turns clockwise: 🔴 Red → 🔵 Blue🟢 →  Green → 🟡 Yellow
-3. Click "Roll Dice" to roll (or press 'R' key)
+3. Click "Roll Dice" to 3D roll (or press 'R' key)
 4. Roll a 6 to bring a token out of your yard
 5. Click on any highlighted token to move it
 6. Land on opponent's token to send it back to its yard